By Gayle Vehar on | No Comments

-Sharpening in Lightroom is done in the Detail Panel which is found on the right-side of the Develop Module.
-It is bundled with Noise Reduction.
-I’ll let you know exactly why later on in this post.
+Sharpening in Lightroom is done in the Detail Panel which is found on the right-side of the Develop Module and is bundled with Noise Reduction.

 Using the little preview window at the top of the Detail Panel, choose what you’d like to see sharpened and make sure you can see that in the window.
 You may need to open the preview area with the little disclosure triangle in the upper-right of the panel.
 You can use the square in the upper-left to choose what you’d like to see in the window.
 Because that preview is very small, I also choose to zoom in on my image to make sure the sharpening is happening in the right places.

-The Amount slider chooses the intensity of the sharpening.
-Depending on the image, you may want more sharpening than others.
-For instance, a landscape image or an image of most anything but faces and skin can tolerate a little more sharpening.
+The "Amount" slider will adjust the intensity of the sharpening.
+Depending on the image you are editing, you may want more sharpening than others.
+For instance, a landscape image or an image of most anything but faces and skin can tolerate more sharpening.
 But a portrait of someone -- especially a close up will tolerate much less sharpening.

-Remember to hold down the ALT/OPTION key to see more precisely how much sharpening is being applied and where.
+Remember to hold down the ALT/OPTION key to see more precisely how much sharpening is being applied and where it is being applied.

-Think Edges when adjusting this slider for Sharpening.
+Think "edges" when adjusting the "Radius" slider for sharpening.
 This slider is going to determine how far out from the edges the sharpening will be applied.
 As a general rule, images with small details or images with a lot of skin should have a fairly low number.
 Images with larger details can tolerate a higher number.

-This is really a magic slider.
-This slider will look for solid or smooth areas and try to mask off the sharpening from those areas and keep it to just the edges.
-I typically apply small amounts in the other areas we talked about above.
+The "Masking" slider is really a magic slider.
+It will look for solid or smooth areas and try to mask off the sharpening from those areas and keep it to just the edges.
+With the other sliders we already talked about above, I typically apply small amounts.
 However, with this slider I am VERY generous and generally have a very high amount.